seng438-winter-2023/seng438-a4-JinsuKwak/seng438-a4-group6.md

 # Explain the use of assertions and checkpoints

 In Selenium, the assertions are checkpoints that are used to make sure that the SUT is working as intended.
-For example, you can assert whether the link on a web page is correct or not.
-When running a test case, if the condition of the assertion is not met, the test will immediately fail.
+For example, you can assert whether the web page displaying correct links or not or checking the presence or absence of an element, and ensuring that a specific element is visible or clickable.
+If an assertion fails, the test will stop executing and report an error message.

+Checkpoints, on the other hand, are used to verify that a specific value or state is achieved during the test.
+Checkpoints are typically implemented using the "verify" command.
+This command checks a specific property or attribute of an element and compares it to an expected value.
+If the actual value matches the expected value, the test continues.
+If not, the test stops executing and reports an error message.

 # How did you test each functionaity with different test data